sunericd/optimal-control-of-aging-in-complex-networks/README.md

 If you find the code helpful for your own work or project, please use the following citation:

-### Sun, ED.
-Michaels, TCT.
-Mahadevan, L. "Optimal control of aging in complex systems".
+#### Sun E.D., Michaels T.C.T., Mahadevan L. "Optimal control of aging in complex systems".
 2019

+A summary of some model parameters along with additional directions for running the code is provided in the supplementary material associated with the publication under the "Computational model" section.